sjpandit/ms3/README.md

 3) Please run the DDL provided at ./MYSQL/MS3ExMYSQL.ddl against the database installation.
 This will create the database and the necessary tables.
 4) Please, import the mysql jdbc connector jar into your local maven repository to the group com.mycompany under version 0.1.
 This is provided at ./MYSQL/mysql-connector-java-8.0.16.jar.
 5) Download mule applications ms3defaultdomain and ms3excercise.
 6) Change to the directory ms3defaultdomain at the command line.
-Run mvn clean package.
+Run "mvn clean package".
 Deploy the default domain jar (using runtime agent if run against on-prem).
 7) Change to the directory ms3excercise at the command line.
-Run mvn clean package.
+Run "mvn clean package".
 Deploy the jar (using runtime agent if run against on-prem).
 8) The http listeners listens to 8081.
 If this port is not available, please use a port that is available and change the port in the ms3excercise/src/main/resources/config.yaml file and repeat step 7.
 9) SOAPUI unit test project is included at ./UnitTests-SOAPUI/MS3-soapui-project.xml.zip